 Have you been told that you are crazy or that it is your fault?
 Were there occasions when your partner has shoved, hit, slapped, kicked or thrown objects at you?
 Were their occasions when your partner forced himself upon you or forced you to engage in sexual acts which you were not comfortable with?
 These are just a few examples of acts of Domestic Violence.

 New Jersey has a strong Domestic Violence law which protects victims.
 Victims can seek protection from the court by way of filing a Domestic Violence Complaint and obtaining a Restraining Order, which prohibits contact between the victim and the abuser.
 The Court is also permitted by the Statute to address issues of parenting time, financial issues and a variety of other concerns to the victim.

 Time is crucial.
-The time which transpires between the alleged act of domestic violence and the filing of the Complaint for a Temporary Restraining Order can mean the difference between a victim receiving the protection which she needs or the dismissal of the case.
+The time which transpires between the alleged act of domestic violence and the filing of the Complaint for a Temporary Restraining Order can mean the difference between a victim receiving the protection which she or he needs or the dismissal of the case.
 Photographs of any marks, such as black and blue marks or scratches, or of the damage caused to personal possession can serve as a useful evidentiary tool in trial.

 Janet L. Porro, Esq. and Kristen Porro Reilly, Esq. are experienced in the litigation of Domestic Violence cases.
 Janet L. Porro, has lectured and taught extensively in this area and for over a decade has been involved in training attorneys to litigate Domestic Violence cases.
 Don't remain a victim, protect yourself and your children.